 Combining a PhD degree with a full-time job?
 The Dual Career Training Programme to obtain a PhD in Governance and Policy Analysis (GPAC²) offers a programme that supports the ambitions and intensifies the research and analytical skills of fellows.
-The training programme invites GPAC² fellows to join the stimulating and challenging research community of UNU-MERIT and its School of Governance in Maastricht, the Netherlands.
+The training programme invites GPAC² fellows to join the stimulating and challenging research community of UNU-MERIT and its School of Governance.

-The Dual Career Training Programme to obtain a PhD in Governance and Policy Analysis (GPAC²) is taught in English and consists of a first year with three training workshops, followed by two progress workshops a year.
+The Dual Career Training Programme to obtain a PhD in Governance and Policy Analysis (GPAC²) is taught in English.
+It consists of a first year with three training workshops, and two workshops built around research progress every subsequent year.

 Employment as a prerequisite for applying to the GPAC² training programme

 The GPAC² training programme differs from a regular PhD programme.
 Although GPAC² fellows participate in the training with the objective of obtaining a PhD, they are not considered regular PhD fellows.
-Employment is a prerequisite to be eligible for the training programme.
-GPAC² participants are either self-employed or employed by business or the public sector and have, therefore, their own source of income.
-MGSoG will not employ a GPAC² participant, or pay a salary or scholarship for either participating in the programme or conducting research.
+Employment (full time, part-time, or self-employed / independent consultant) is a prerequisite to be eligible for the training programme.
+GPAC² participants are required to have their own source of income.
+MGSoG will not employ a GPAC² participant, nor pay a salary or scholarship for either participating in the programme or conducting research.
 GPAC² fellows will be enrolled as training participants, and not as employees of the university.

 GPAC² training programme